 Links (where they exist) for all species are given to the Biodiversity

 of Life, Fauna

-Europaea (including distribution lists by country), National Biodiversity Network (including distribution maps), Ireland's National Biodiversity Data Centre interactive maps, the Universal
+Europaea (including distribution lists by country), National Biodiversity Network (including 1, 079 interactive distribution maps), The Natural History Museum's UK Checklist, Ireland's National Biodiversity Data Centre (including 241 interactive maps of moths), the Universal

 you notice any errors or omissions please contact Brian

 Pitkin.
 There is hyperlink to his e-mail address at the